-In May, the Association of Perioperative Nurses (AORN) published an article that outlined 10 New Practices to Protect Patients from Positioning Injuries.
-To help better understand these new practices, AORN will be conducting a Guideline Workshop Series in six selected cities.
+In May 2022, the Association of Perioperative Nurses (AORN) published an article that outlined 10 New Practices to Protect Patients from Positioning Injuries.
+To help better understand these new practices, AORN will conduct a Guideline Workshop Series in six selected cities.

 Pressure Injury Prevention:

-This new guideline on pressure injury prevention was written to reflect the growing evidence around protecting patients from positioning injuries that warranted a new guideline on the topic.
+This new guideline on pressure injury prevention was written to reflect the growing evidence around protecting patients from positioning injuries that warranted a new approach to the topic.

-Previously, information on pressure injury was contained in the positioning guideline.
-During this review, that information was expanded and updated for new evidence and made into its own guideline.
+Previously, information on pressure injuries was contained in the positioning guideline.
+During this review, that information was expanded and updated for new evidence and made into its policy.

-Based on observation, AORN does a 3- to 5-year review of the guidelines, generally.
-This was a 5-year review of positioning, and a new pressure injury guideline was created simultaneously.
+Based on observation, AORN generally does a 3- to 5-year review of the guidelines.
+This was a 5-year positioning review, and a new pressure injury guideline was created simultaneously.

-Attend an informative, interactive, one-day workshop at a city near you and take a deep dive into focused perioperative topics.
+Attend an informative, interactive, one-day workshop in a city near you and deeply dive into focused perioperative topics.
 It’s a unique opportunity to hear the latest updates to these guidelines and polish your understanding of why they’re critical to patient and worker safety.

 AORN is planning a Guideline Workshop Series in six selected cities.